Provost and Vice Chancellor for Academic Affairs

 Wente oversees faculty, staff, programming and initiatives for all 10 of Vanderbilt’s schools and colleges: the Blair School of Music, the College of Arts and Sciences, the Divinity School, the School of Engineering, the Graduate School, the Law School, Owen Graduate School of Management, Peabody College of education and human development, the School of Medicine – Basic Sciences, and the School of Nursing.
 In addition, she leads the areas of student affairs, housing, admissions and financial aid, fostering a dynamic student experience.
 Under Wente’s leadership, Vanderbilt was ranked No. 1 for financial aid and No. 2 for happiest students by the Princeton Review in 2018.

 Wente is also credited with co-chairing the development and now leading the implementation of Vanderbilt’s Academic Strategic Plan, which emphasizes how the university’s key pillars of cross-disciplinary research, an immersive undergraduate residential experience, innovative educational technology and healthcare solutions can benefit Vanderbilt and all of society.
-Towards this end, for example, Wente has championed the development of the university’s residential college program and the first graduate student village, and launched the university’s first Office for Inclusive Excellence, the new Data Science Institute, the university’s first innovation center (the Wond’ry) and the Russell G. Hamilton scholarships for graduate education.
+Towards this end, Wente has championed the development of the university’s residential college program, and launched the university’s first Office for Inclusive Excellence, the university’s first innovation center, the Wond’ry and the Russell G. Hamilton scholarships for graduate education.
 She also implemented Immersion Vanderbilt, an innovative long-term experiential learning program that is a cornerstone of the university’s undergraduate curriculum.

 Recruited to Vanderbilt in 2002 as professor and chair of the Department of Cell and Developmental Biology in the School of Medicine, Wente has served in multiple key roles in research, education and leadership.
-In 2009, she was named associate vice chancellor for research in the medical center and concurrently the senior associate dean for biomedical sciences, where she was involved in directing and planning for the basic science research mission and research core facilities across the medical center and for trans-institutional biomedical research centers and institutes and graduate and postdoctoral fellow programs.
+In 2009, she was named associate vice chancellor for research in the medical center and concurrently the senior associate dean for biomedical sciences, where she lad several trans-institutional graduate programs and oversaw the training of over 1,000 graduate students and postdoctoral fellows.

-Wente runs an internationally respected research program that has made groundbreaking discoveries regarding the exchange of proteins and RNA between the nucleus and cytoplasm, which have enabled opportunities for further analysis of the biological mechanics behind cellular transport and insights into dysfunctions underlying human disease pathologies.
+Wente continues to run an internationally respected research program that has made groundbreaking discoveries regarding the exchange of proteins and RNA, which have enabled opportunities for further characterization of the biological mechanics behind cellular transport.
 She has personally mentored 36 predoctoral and postdoctoral trainees.

 Throughout her career, she has received many honors and awards, including the coveted MERIT award from the National Institutes of Health (2010 – 2020), the Women in Cell Biology Senior Career Award from the ASCB (2011), the John H. Exton Award for Research Leading to Innovative Biological Concepts (2008), the Kirsch Foundation Investigator Award (2001 – 2003), and the Beckman Young Investigator Award (1996).
-Additionally, she is an elected fellow of the American Association for the Advancement of Science and has been featured in Nashville Medical News’ “Women to Watch” and in the Nashville Post’s 2019 “In Charge – Education” compendium of Nashville’s top education leaders.
+Additionally, she is an elected fellow of the American Association for the Advancement of Science and has been featured in Nashville Medical News’ “Women to Watch.”

 Wente earned her Bachelor of Science in Biochemistry from the University of Iowa and her Ph.D. in Biochemistry at the University of California, Berkeley.
 She was a post-doctoral fellow at The Rockefeller University and prior to joining Vanderbilt served on the faculty at Washington University in St. Louis from 1993 to 2002.